Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 6. Enjoy the sunset from Battery Park

-Sunset from the benches in Battery Park| ©Angels
+Sunset from the benches of Battery Park| ©Angels

-Sunset from the benches in Battery Park| ©Angels
+Sunset from the benches of Battery Park| ©Angels

 Due to its excellent location south of Manhattan and in front of the New York Harbor, Battery Park is a highly recommended place to go to watch the sunset out doors and surrounded by nature while enjoying unique views of the city.

-Watching the sunset from one of the dizzying skyscrapers of the Big Apple is always an appetizing plan but having the opportunity to observe this beautiful natural spectacle from a place as privileged as this at the tip of the island without spending a single penny is a great experience.
+Watching the sunset from one of the dizzying skyscrapers of the Big Apple is always an appetizing plan but having the opportunity to observe this beautiful natural spectacle, from a place as privileged as this at the tip of the island without spending a single penny is a great experience.
 It will be a very special memory of your trip!

-So get your camera ready because you will surely want to immortalize the moment from Battery Park with the Statue of Liberty in the background.
+So get your camera ready because surely you will want to immortalize the moment from Battery Park with the Statue of Liberty in the background.

 7. Have a picnic in Battery Park